 The term originally caught on through psychoanalytic theory.
 Psychoanalytic theorists believed that the unconscious mind was essentially expressing poor adaptive functioning to life, where the mind was coming up with the wrong answers and the wrong fears to life's questions.

-One of the reasons the term still exists today is because anyone that appears to have trouble with control or emotional stability, especially those that consistently show signs of "disaster thinking" is said to be "neurotic."
-But since then, psychologists have renamed anxiety neurosis, and now use the term anxiety disorders – or the specific disorder itself.
+One of the reasons the term still exists today is because anyone who appears to have trouble with control or emotional stability, especially those that consistently show signs of "disaster thinking" is said to be "neurotic."
+But since then, psychologists have renamed anxiety neurosis, and now use the term anxiety disorders - or the specific disorder itself.

 Neurosis can have both physical and mental symptoms, much like traditional anxiety, but most often refers to mental worries and nervousness.
+In that sense, it is one’s limited ability or inability to functionally adapt to one's environment.

 What Causes Anxiety Neurosis?